przemec/Novum/README.md

-# theme.css (work in progress)
+# KGB Discord Theme (work in progress)
-It is used in @import located in my Discord theme* .css file, which is an extended fork of once popular 'Nova' theme** made by github user din0s.
+[theme.css](/theme.css) is used in @import located in my Discord theme* .css file, which is an extended fork of once popular 'Nova' theme** made by github user din0s.

 *Adding themes to Discord is possible thanks to BetterDiscord - an extension to Discord made by github user rauenzi

 **Last Nova release: 21 Apr 2017